-San Antonio is rich in black heritage, and the Eastside is the soul of our city.
+San Antonio is rich in Black heritage, and the Eastside is the soul of our city.
 From historic landmarks, such as Ellis Alley and the Healy-Murphy Center, to the educational and creative hub that is the Carver Community Cultural Center, our African American culture runs deep.

 Our events are as diverse as our culture, too.
-Experience soul food festivals, one of the largest in the nation- and, our vibrant Juneteenth celebration.
+Experience soul food festivals, one of the largest MLK Marches in the nation and our vibrant Juneteenth celebration.

 Join us for DreamWeek every January where multicultural communities come together to have meaningful conversations and exchange ideas on the challenges faced daily and advance and modernize the teachings set forth by Dr. Martin Luther King Jr.’s vision.
 San Antonio’s Black heritage celebrations are not to be missed.